tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 However, since the front wheel is wider than factory, it fouls on the fork leg protectors on both sides as well as the front brake hose.
-The fork leg protectors are important, as the left one retains the front brake hose and speedometer wire.
+The fork leg protectors are important, as the left one retains the front brake hoses.

 Importantly, even though at rest the front wheel does not contact the front brake hose, *under motion, there is fouling*.
-Therefore, it is important to modify the left fork leg protector for clear the tyre as well as mount the front brake hose and speedometer wire away from the tyre.
+Therefore, it is important to modify the left fork leg protector for clear the tyre as well as mount the front brake hoses away from the tyre.

 The fork leg protectors can be modified by cutting a notch with a utility knife.
 The part number for the fork leg protectors, if you choose to have another set,